 Business journalist/analyst Robert Marich, who authored Marketing to Moviegoers: Third Edition, has a quarter century experience in covering film, traditional media and new media.

 CNBC, CNN, Fox Business Channel and the Today show have interviewed him for film-related stories.
-As author of the book, he has been quoted in the Wall Street Journal, Variety, Hollywood Reporter, Toronto Star and Washington Times.
+As author of the book, he has been quoted in the Wall Street Journal, Variety, Hollywood Reporter, New York Post, Toronto Star and Washington Times.
 He has lectured at the Beijing Film Workshop, Bradley University, Columbia University, Fordham University, Loyola Marymount University and the Zlin Festival (Czech Republic) on media topics.
-He also blogs on media for Huffington Post.
+He also blogs on media topics for Huffington Post.

 In 2009, 2012 and 2015, he served as lead editor updating new editions of Music Business Handbook and Career Guide, which is a leading college text book.
 Marich also authored text for photo-driven book More Than Just A Kiss: Movies About Love for White Star Publishing that was published in English and three other European languages in October 2010.